Constraints on axionlike particles from 16.5 years of Fermi-LAT data and prospects for VLAST: Introduction

-Astronomical observations, especially with $\gamma$-ray telescopes, have been believed to be capable of advancing the search for ALPs and effectively narrowing down the viable parameter space for ALP~\cite{Hooper:2007bq,DeAngelis:2007wiw,Meyer:2016wrm}.
-Using six years of the Fermi Large Area Telescope (Fermi-LAT) observation on NGC 1275, the coupling above $5\times 10^{-12}\,\mathrm{GeV^{-1}}$ has been excluded for ALP mass $5\times 10^{-10}\,\mathrm{eV}\lesssim m_{a}\lesssim 5\times 10^{-9}\,\mathrm{eV}$~\cite{Fermi-LAT:2016nkz}.
-Similarly, the $\gamma$-ray observation for SN 1987A rules out the coupling above $2\times 10^{-13}\,\mathrm{GeV^{-1}}$ for ALP mass $m_{a}\lesssim 1\times 10^{-9}\,\mathrm{eV}$~\cite{Meyer:2016wrm}.
+Astronomical observations, especially with $\gamma$-ray telescopes, have been believed to be capable of advancing the search for ALPs and effectively narrowing down the viable parameter space for ALPs~\cite{Hooper:2007bq,DeAngelis:2007wiw,Meyer:2016wrm,Benabou:2025jcv}.
+Using six years of the Fermi Large Area Telescope (Fermi-LAT) observation on NGC 1275, the couplings above $5\times 10^{-12}\,\mathrm{GeV^{-1}}$ have been excluded for ALP mass $5\times 10^{-10}\,\mathrm{eV}\lesssim m_{a}\lesssim 5\times 10^{-9}\,\mathrm{eV}$~\cite{Fermi-LAT:2016nkz}.
+Similarly, the $\gamma$-ray observation for SN 1987A rules out the couplings above $2\times 10^{-13}\,\mathrm{GeV^{-1}}$ for ALP mass $m_{a}\lesssim 1\times 10^{-9}\,\mathrm{eV}$~\cite{2015JCAP...02..006P}.
 Further constraints come from the $\gamma$-ray spectra of extragalactic core-collapse supernovae and bright Fermi flat-spectrum radio quasars (3C 454.3, 3C 279, and CTA 102)~\cite{Meyer:2020vzy,Davies:2022wvj}.
-The High Energy Stereoscopic System (H.E.S.S.) collaboration, using observation from PKS 2155$-$304, excludes the coupling above $2.1\times 10^{-11}\,\mathrm{GeV^{-1}}$ for ALP mass $1.5\times 10^{-8}\,\mathrm{eV}\lesssim m_{a}\lesssim 6\times 10^{-8}\,\mathrm{eV}$~\cite{HESS:2013udx}.
-Notably, Ref.~\cite{Zhang:2018wpc} uses eight years of Fermi-LAT observations on PKS 2155$-$304 to exclude a previously allowed ``hole-like'' parameter region in the Ref.~\cite{Fermi-LAT:2016nkz}.
-Based on H.E.S.S. observations, Ref.~\cite{Liang:2018mqm} analyzes the $\gamma$-ray spectra of TeV sources in the Galactic plane, excluding certain parameter space regions and further providing projected sensitivity for the next-generation Cherenkov Telescope Array (CTA).
-Ref.~\cite{Xia:2019yud} combines GeV (Fermi-LAT) and TeV (MAGIC, VERITAS, and H.E.S.S.) data from three bright supernova remnants to search for ALPs.
-Ref.~\cite{Yuan:2020xui} performs high-resolution polarimetric measurements of radiation near the Galactic Center’s supermassive black hole (SMBH) using a subset of the Event Horizon Telescope (EHT) array, excluding the coupling above $1\times 10^{-12}\,\mathrm{GeV^{-1}}$ for ALP mass $1\times 10^{-19}\,\mathrm{eV}\lesssim m_{a}\lesssim 1\times 10^{-18}\,\mathrm{eV}$.
+The High Energy Stereoscopic System (HESS) collaboration, using observation from PKS 2155$-$304, excludes the couplings above $2.1\times 10^{-11}\,\mathrm{GeV^{-1}}$ for ALP mass $1.5\times 10^{-8}\,\mathrm{eV}\lesssim m_{a}\lesssim 6\times 10^{-8}\,\mathrm{eV}$~\cite{HESS:2013udx}.
+Notably, Ref.~\cite{Zhang:2018wpc} uses eight years of Fermi-LAT observations on PKS 2155$-$304 to exclude a previously allowed ``hole'' parameter region in Ref.~\cite{Fermi-LAT:2016nkz}.
+Based on HESS observations, Ref.~\cite{Liang:2018mqm} analyzes the $\gamma$-ray spectra of TeV sources in the Galactic plane, excluding certain parameter space regions and further providing projected sensitivity for the next-generation Cherenkov Telescope Array.
+Reference~\cite{Xia:2019yud} combines GeV (Fermi-LAT) and TeV (MAGIC, VERITAS, and HESS) data from three bright supernova remnants to search for ALPs.
+Reference~\cite{Yuan:2020xui} performs high-resolution polarimetric measurements of radiation near the Galactic Center’s supermassive black hole using a subset of the Event Horizon Telescope array, excluding the couplings above $1\times 10^{-12}\,\mathrm{GeV^{-1}}$ for ALP mass $1\times 10^{-19}\,\mathrm{eV}\lesssim m_{a}\lesssim 1\times 10^{-18}\,\mathrm{eV}$.